cwendorf/EASI/docs/Functions/README.md

 `estimate` | estimate the confidence intervals
 `plot` | plot the confidence intervals
-`test` | test the estimates for statistical significance `standardize` | standardize the effect sizes and get their confidence intervals
+`test` | test the estimates for statistical significance

 #### Available Functions